 There is a reasonable expectation the participant will obtain suitable full-time employment of long-term duration in the area where the job search is conducted (part-time employment is not allowed).

-Participant makes a written request and sends it to the Texas Workforce Commission (TWC) TAA Technical Assistance through Workforce Solutions Office staff before beginning each job search trip
+Participant makes a written request and sends it to TWC TAA Technical Assistance through Workforce Solutions Office staff before beginning each job search trip.

 Participant arranges at least one job interview—before leaving for the job search trip—which TWC can verify after the trip.